 Sometimes you’re not going to be the center of attention.
 Sometimes your speaking opportunity is to facilitate others in giving their presentations or in experiencing an event.
-You could facilitate a panel discussion, a meeting or a support group.
-Being a facilitator is a like being a guide or sherpa.
+You could facilitate a panel discussion, a meeting, or a support group.
+Being a facilitator is like being a guide or sherpa.
 Everyone else is really doing the work, you’re just showing them the path.
 What follows are some tips for facilitating that will help you do a more effective job.

 Before the Event